What is PCIT Therapy? A Parent’s Guide to How PCIT Works

 3. Parent-Directed Interaction (PDI) or Other Adaptation Modules

-The second phase of PCIT depends on your child’s symptoms, progress, and your goals.
-Some families with more mild concerns complete CDI and feel confident with the results, deciding to end therapy there.
-In my practice, I use a data-driven review of progress made since starting therapy and combine it with your family’s goals and remaining child symptoms to recommend the next steps.
+The next phase(s) of PCIT depends on your child’s symptoms, progress, and your goals.
+Some families complete CDI and feel confident with the results.
+They may decide to end therapy there.
+In my practice, I use a data-driven review of progress and combine it with your family’s remaining goals to recommend next steps.
 Most families benefit from additional targeted phases, such as:

 If Child Behavior Problems Persist: Parent-Directed Interaction (PDI)